 Kai Gleusteen & Catherine Ordronneau

-This afternoon, enjoy a brief walking tour of the historic centre with its narrow streets and hidden courtyards.
+This morning, enjoy a brief walking tour of the historic centre with its narrow streets and hidden courtyards.
 End with a visit to the Mozarthaus, the composer's residence from 1784 to 1787.
 In this very special setting, enjoy a private concert by your hosts.
-(B,D)

 — CONCERT —

 Private concert with Kai Gleusteen (violin) and Catherine Ordronneau (piano) at the Mozarthaus

 Afternoon at leisure to further explore Vienna on your own.
 You may wish to visit the Art History Museum, the Belvedere or the Albertina, or one of the renowned museums in the Museum Quarter.
 (B)

 Full day excursion to Eisenstadt.
 Discover the grand Esterházy Palace, where classical composer Joseph Haydn spent much of his career as a court musician.
 Visit the Haydn Mausoleum in the nearby Bergkirche.

 Return to Vienna for some time at leisure.
 Walk to the celebrated Hotel Sacher for dinner, including a slice of their famous Sachertorte, before an evening at the opera.
 (B,L,D)